 An illustration of a proposed new Canterbury Incorporation workhouse appeared in November 1846 in the Illustrated London News.
 The design was by SO Foden in collaboration with Assistant Poor Law Commissioner Henry W Parker and was similar to workhouses at Aylesbury and Rye.
 Parker had lost his job with the Poor Law Commission the previous year following his involvement in the Andover workhouse scandal.
 The accompanying article in the ILN, possibly by Parker himself, contained much criticism of the PLC and their early workhouse designs which it claimed were based on American prison buildings.
 The proposed design for Canterbury was much more humane, particularly for the aged and youthful poor, with their exercise yards bounded by open fences rather than high walls, and with covered play-sheds for the children.

 However, the design actually built by the incorporation was somewhat different in style, although on a broadly similar layout.
 It was erected in 1848-50 to the south of the city at Nunnery Fields.
 It was designed by local architect Hezekiah Marshall and was a two-courtyard design accommodating around 400 inmates.
-The workhouse location and layout are shown on the 1905 OS map.
+The workhouse location and layout are shown on the 1905 map below.

 The entrance block faced to the north-west.